Silicon carbide

-Silicon carbide (SiC), also known as carborundum (/ˌkɑrbəˈrʌndəm/), is a hard chemical compound containing silicon and carbon.
-A wide bandgap semiconductor, it occurs in nature as the extremely rare mineral moissanite, but has been mass-produced as a powder and crystal since 1893 for use as an abrasive.
-Grains of silicon carbide can be bonded together by sintering to form very hard ceramics that are widely used in applications requiring high endurance, such as car brakes, car clutches and ceramic plates in bulletproof vests.
-Large single crystals of silicon carbide can be grown by the Lely method and they can be cut into gems known as synthetic moissanite.
+Silicon carbide (SiC), also known as carborundum (/ˌkɑrbəˈrʌndəm/), is a hard chemical compound of silicon and carbon.
+A wide bandgap semiconductor, it occurs in nature as the extremely rare mineral moissanite, but has been mass-produced as powder and crystals since 1893 for use as an abrasive.
+Grains of silicon carbide can be bonded together by sintering to form very hard ceramics that are widely used in applications requiring high endurance, such as disc brakes, clutches and ballistic plates in bulletproof vests.
+Large single crystals of silicon carbide can be grown by the Lely method and they can be cut into synthetic moissanite gemstones.

 Electronic applications of silicon carbide such as light-emitting diodes (LEDs) and detectors in early radios were first demonstrated around 1907.
-SiC is used in semiconductor electronics devices that operate at high temperatures or high voltages, or both.
+Silicon carbide is used in semiconductor electronic devices that operate at high temperatures, high voltages or both.